An Oil for an Instant Good-Hair Evening

 I never, never wash or even get it wet the day of an engagement I want to look good for.
 My kinks are at their fluffiest, most nimbus-like, and shiniest approximately two days after shampooing and conditioning.
 I like to wash it on a lazy Sunday, let it air-dry for an hour, braid it, coil the braids into little knots, sleep on it (the key to so many things), then unfurl the braids into billowy, abundant curls.

 But now I’m between a rock and a hard place.
 My hair is matted to my face in stringy tendrils, but washing it the day of is preposterous, an act of self-sabotage.
-I jump into the tub wearing a shower cap, then—perhaps as preposterously as washing my hair—I decide to try a product I’ve never used for styling before: the hair oil from Balmyard.
+I jump into the tub wearing a shower cap, then—perhaps as preposterously as washing my hair—I decide to try a product I’ve never used for styling before: the hair serum from Balmyard.
 My hair is dry—the driest—so I’ve been smoothing in a few drops of the reviving, intensely moisturizing Balmyard nightly since I got it.
 The coconut, Jamaican black castor, jojoba, and pomegranate-seed oils smell like a cove of tropical blossoms and leave my hair lustrous overnight.
 Maybe it’ll breathe some shape back into my curls.

 I work it through my roots and ends and even massage some into my scalp.
 I let it work its magic as I slip into my dress and smudge out my eyeliner.
 And as my hair dries, it starts to transform: fluffy, shiny, buoyant.
 It’s so fully restored that I decide to wear it out instead of swirled up with bobby pins, my usual.
 It also feels wonderfully silky; I can’t stop touching it.